Long COVID and Tinnitus: A Strong Link

 Specific to COVID-19 infections, the SARS-CoV-2 spike protein has been shown to interact with certain receptors in the cochlea, showing that the inner ear is directly vulnerable to COVID-19 infection [16].

-Central Sensitization, Long COVID, and Tinnitus
+Central Sensitization and Tinnitus After Covid

 Following the initial impact from infection, the progression toward chronic tinnitus or exacerbation of existing tinnitus is more likely attributed to central sensitization-related processes.